Sharpryan20/ci-project-3/README.md

 - Type git clone in the terminal and paste the link in.
 - The clone will be created

-## Creating an Application with Heroku

-I used the video tutorial provided by The Code Institute to create a Heroku account, add the details of the app and deploy the application to a live environment.

-- Log in to Heroku [Heroku](https://dashboard.heroku.com/)
-- Click New
-- Give the app a name and choose the region
-- Click on settings first and set the Reveal Config Vars
-- PORT  = Key 8000 = Value
-- If using CREDS please make sure this has been added to the requirements file.
-- Add build pack include Python and Node.js
-- The order of the buildpacks is important, in the list Python should be first with Node.js second.
-If they are not in this order, you can click and drag them to rearrange.
-- Click Deploy at the top to go to the Deployment settings
-- Choose GitHub as the deployment method
-- Search for your app and connect
-- Use Automatic deploys if you would like a new build when changes are pushed to GitHub from Gitpod
-- Use Manual deploy for a new build every time this button is clicked.
-- Once completed click View App.

 # Credits